Ivermectin: Economics

 As of 2019, the cost effectiveness of treating scabies and lice with ivermectin has not been studied.

 Brand names

-It is sold under the brand names Heartgard, Sklice and Stromectol in the United States, Ivomec worldwide by Merial Animal Health, Mectizan in Canada by Merck, Iver-DT in Nepal by Alive Pharmaceutical and Ivexterm in Mexico by Valeant Pharmaceuticals International.
+It is sold under the brand names Heartgard, Sklice, and Stromectol in the United States, Ivomec worldwide by Merial Animal Health, Mectizan in Canada by Merck, Iver-DT in Nepal by Alive Pharmaceutical and Ivexterm in Mexico by Valeant Pharmaceuticals International.
 In Southeast Asian countries, it is marketed by Delta Pharma Ltd. under the trade name Scabo 6.
 The formulation for rosacea treatment is sold under the brand name Soolantra.
 While in development, it was assigned the code MK-933 by Merck.

 Research

 Parasitic disease

-Ivermectin has been researched in laboratory animals, as a potential treatment for trichinosis.
+Ivermectin has been researched in laboratory animals, as a potential treatment for trichinosis and trypanosomiasis.

+Ivermectin has also been tested on zebrafish infected with Pseudocapillaria tomentosa.